incoder1/IO/README.md

 You need Visual Studio or Visual Studio BuildTools version 15+

 Building is from command line using nmake tool.
-Source tree contains pre-build gnu iconv in deps sup folder build for x64 (amd64|x86_64).
+Source tree contains pre-build gnu iconv and gnutls in deps sup folder build for x64 (amd64|x86_64).

-> WARNING!
-VC++ port have no HTTPS support ( porting in progress )
+GNU TLS for MS VC++ pre-build can be found at https://github.com/ShiftMediaProject/gnutls/releases

 To build the DLL, open command prompt execute vcvars64.bat from visual studio.
+See
-See https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs
+https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs

 Then goto IO source code root directory and execute